 Which brings us to now:

-The plans for GRFF 2014 are well underway.
-There will be some pleasant surprises along with the excellence of events that participants have come to love and expect.
-But to steal a line from Mr. Shakespeare, ‘what’s past is prologue’.
-GRFF is still growing, experimenting and innovating as is, indeed, the whole world of film around us.
-And GRFF is a part of this ‘community’.
-It will continue to strive to create the environment in the Waterloo Region where filmgoers, filmmakers, supporters, partners and media can come together to celebrate and experience the magic of films.
+GRFF is still growing, experimenting and innovating, as is, indeed, the whole film community.
+It will continue to strive to create an environment in the Waterloo Region where filmgoers, filmmakers, supporters, partners and media can come together to celebrate and experience the magic of films.
 We invite you to join us on the journey!